Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

   <p>This is in line with the way the OAuth standard appears on the comply or explain list of Forum Standaardisatie.</p>
 </div>

-See also [The NL GOV Assurance profile for OAuth 2.0](#api-security) for further explanation of the applicaton of OAuth.
+See also [The NL GOV Assurance profile for OAuth 2.0](https://publicatie.centrumvoorstandaarden.nl/api/oauth/) for further explanation of the applicaton of OAuth.

-The Digikoppeling standard [[??]] currently has a RESTful API profile in development that specifies how to use PKIOverheid x.509 certificates for authorization.
+The [Digikoppeling standard](https://publicatie.centrumvoorstandaarden.nl/dk/actueel/) currently has a [RESTful API profile in development](https://centrumvoorstandaarden.github.io/DigikoppelingRestfulApiProfiel/) that specifies how to use PKIOverheid x.509 certificates for authorization.

 #### Authorization errors